ansible/lightbulb/facilitator/README.md

 #### Presentation Deck

 For automating with Ansible Tower use DECK FILE HERE and only navigate to the right.
-Going down will take you thru the more in-depth content and workshops of the Introduction to Ansible Tower Hands-On Workshop.
+Going down will take you through the more in-depth content and workshops of the Introduction to Ansible Tower Hands-On Workshop.

 #### Examples & Workshops

 ##### Examples

-The example(s) here are mostly at the facilitators decresion.
-We recommend the apache-roles or nginx-roles example since those are the most sophisticated one students are exposed to in the Essentials workshops that should have preceeded this module.
+The example(s) here are mostly at the facilitators discretion.
+We recommend the apache-roles or nginx-roles example since those are the most sophisticated one students are exposed to in the Essentials workshops that should have preceded this module.

 ##### Workshops

 None.

 #### Lab Environment

 Only the facilitator of the workshop needs a lab environment making this module ideal for scenarios where time and facilities are limited.
 We recommend the instructors lab environment be made up of a single "control" host in a group of the same name and 3 CentOS or RHEL linux hosts in a group called "web".
 While the web hosts need only minimal resources, the control instance will take addition memory and storage requirements required by Ansible Tower system on it.

 ### Introduction to Ansible Tower Hands-On Workshop

-**Scenario**: Providing hands-on instruction to students with limited experience Ansible Tower to how it works and can be used to facilitate and manage Ansible automation in their organization.
+**Scenario**: Providing hands-on instruction to students with limited experience with Ansible Tower on how it works and how it can be used to facilitate and manage Ansible automation in their organization.

 **Run Time**: 2 Hours